-Free schools are funded by the government but aren’t run by the local council.
+Free schools are funded by the government but are not run by the local authority.
 They have more control over how they do things.

-They’re ‘all-ability’ schools, so can’t use academic selection processes like a grammar school.
+They’re ‘all-ability’ schools, so can not use academic selection processes like a grammar school.

 Free schools can: